-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact the MVP Medicare Customer Care Center at 1-800-665-7924.
 (TTY users should call 711).
 Call us seven days a week from 8 am-8 pm Eastern Time.
-From April 1 - September 30, call us Monday - Friday from 8 am-8 pm Eastern Time.
+From April 1 - September 30, call us Monday - Friday from 8 am-8 pm Eastern Time..
+This call is free.

-This plan, UVM Health Advantage Secure (PPO), is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc. When it says "plan" or "our plan," it means UVM Health Advantage Secure (PPO).)
+This plan, UVM Health Advantage Secure (PPO), is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc. .
+When it says "plan" or "our plan," it means UVM Health Advantage Secure (PPO).)

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.